bcgov/hcap/README.md

 Exports all hired participants from the database as a CSV file.
 (Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`).
 Records employer ID, position type, site.

+#### `npm run participant-stats-rejected`

+Exports all rejected participants from the database as a CSV file.
+(Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`).
+Records participant ID, employer ID, employer email, employer health regions and the reason and date of rejection.

 ### Database

 This application uses both a PostgreSQL database as its main storage as well as a MongoDB database to store logging output.